mgutz/dat/README.md

 allocation.
 Interpolation comes with a cost of more bytes used as it has to inspect the args and splice them into the statement.

-database/sql and jmoiron/sql when presented with arguments prepares a statement by sending it to the database then using the prepared statement.
+database/sql when presented with arguments prepares a statement on the connection by sending it to the database then using the prepared statement to execute the query.
-Keep in mind, these benchmarks are local so network latency isn't involved which would favor interpolation.
+Keep in mind, these benchmarks are local so network latency is not a factor which would favor interpolation.

 ### Interpolation and Transactions

 This compares the performance of interpolation within a transaction to "level the playing field" with database/sql.
-As mentioned in a previous section, prepared statements must be prepared and executed on the same connection to utilize them.
+As mentioned in a previous section, prepared statements MUST be prepared and executed on the same connection to utilize them.

 ```